survival thrival guide?

 Since entry to CS 136 requires a mark of 60 or better, we will review the situation for students with computed final marks between 56 (sometimes lower) and 59 as well.

 Getting help from fellow students can be problematic.
-While we encourage you to talk about ideas learned in lecture or from the book, you should avoid asking others about specific questions on assignments.
+While we encourage you to talk about ideas learned in the course content or from the textbook, you should avoid asking others about specific questions on assignments.
 You might find yourself accused of plagiarism, which we discuss in the next section.

 Plagiarism is the act of representing someone else’s work as your own.
-Some students do this deliberately, believing that getting a good mark on an assignment by copying from a friend is more important than doing the work themselves to learn the material.
-This will hurt them on the midterms and final exam, which largely determine their final grade.
+Some students do this deliberately, believing that getting a good mark on an assignment by copying from a friend or from one of the many homework sites is more important than doing the work themselves to learn the material.
+This will hurt them on the midterms and final exam.
 But it also hurts other students, because the plagiarist has earned marks they do not deserve, and that will be taken as evidence of their having demonstrated skills that they do not really possess.
 When they turn out to be incompetent, in later classes or in the workplace, it reflects badly on their classmates; even those who earned their marks fairly will come under suspicion.

 For this reason, UW takes a firm stand against plagiarism.
-The course Web page contains a pointer to UW’s Student Academic Discipline Policy.
-The standard penalty for plagiarism on assignments in all CS courses is a zero on the assignment, a deduction of at least 5% in the final mark, and a letter to the Associate Dean for Undergraduate Affairs to be placed in your file; penalties are more severe for cheating on exams, as well as for repeat offenses in this or other courses.
-We have access to software that analyzes assignment submissions for similarities and isn’t fooled by simple tricks like renaming variables.
+The standard penalty for plagiarism on assignments in all CS courses is a zero on the assignment, a deduction of at least 5% in the final mark, and a letter to the Associate Dean for Undergraduate Affairs to be placed in your file; penalties are more severe for cheating on exams, as well as for repeat offences in this or other courses.
+We have access to software that analyzes assignment submissions for similarities and isn’t fooled by simple tricks like renaming identifiers.
+We will also be monitoring homework sites for solutions to our assignment and exam questions.

 Some students inadvertently stray into plagiarism by not being careful when they talk with others.
 Confine such discussions to high-level overviews of general concepts, not details of how to solve specific questions.
 Do not take notes during such discussions, and when you write or type up the ideas, use your own words and phrases.
 A good way to make sure that your write-up is different from others’ is to leave some time between the discussion and the write-up (planning for this has the nice side benefit of getting you to start on your work earlier).
 Don’t look at someone else’s programs written for an assignment, or show your programs to someone else.
 Don’t search on the Web or in books other than the textbook for answers to assignment questions, or even for hints.